OliverOakley/project_two/README.md

 For planning purposes, I created a Kanban Board on Trello.
 You can find it [here.](https://trello.com/b/9rVOaiOL/dd-character-generator)

-Here is the initial version of the Kanban Board, before it is fully populated:
+Here is a snippet of the initial version of the Kanban Board, before it is fully populated:
 ![kanban1](https://i.gyazo.com/4aac637eed4855dca13ecbc25baf7575.png)

 ## Risks and Issues: